pp81381/nice_tt6/README.md

 Method|Description
 --|--
-`MultiPlexerSerialConnection.add_reader()`|Returns a new reader object.<br>If the connection was created by `open_connection` then this will be a `TT6Reader` object, derived from `MultiplexerReader`.<br>The serial connection retains a weak reference to the reader in order to keep it updated.
+`MultiplexerSerialConnection.add_reader()`|Returns a new reader object.<br>If the connection was created by `open_connection` then this will be a `TT6Reader` object, derived from `MultiplexerReader`.<br>The serial connection retains a weak reference to the reader in order to keep it updated.
 A reader that is no longer needed can either be dereferenced or explicitly removed.
-`MultiPlexerSerialConnection.remove_reader(reader)`|Stops the `reader` object from receiving any further messages `MultiPlexerSerialConnection.get_writer()`|Returns a new writer object.
+`MultiplexerSerialConnection.remove_reader(reader)`|Stops the `reader` object from receiving any further messages `MultiplexerSerialConnection.get_writer()`|Returns a new writer object.
 If the connection was created by `open_connection` then this will be a `TT6Writer` object, derived from `MultiplexerWriter`.<br>The base class manages contention between multiple potential clients of the same connection.<br>Writer objects do not take any resources and can simply be dereferenced when finished with

 ## TTBusDeviceAddress